inesotavares/Programming-and-Data-Base/README.md

 In order to run Python scripts, change server definitions (host, user, password) on the .py files in accordance to the SQL server.

 Logical order for database creation:
--Run SQL Create file on new server
+- Run SQL Create file on new server
--Run Python Fill file
+- Run Python Fill file